mauriciovigolo/keycloak-angular/docs/docs/en/getting-started.md

 export class AppModule {}
 ```

-- **Notice** that the KeycloakAngularModule was imported by the AppModule.
+> ℹ️ - The KeycloakAngularModule was imported by the AppModule.
 For this reason you don't need to insert the KeycloakService in the AppModule providers array.

 #### initializer Function